shenanigans/node-surveil/README.md

 subjectDir.on ('remove', function (filename) {
   // a file has been removed.
-  // If no filename argument is provided, the watched
+  // If no filename argument is passed, the watched
   // path has disappeared.
 });